This post is also available in (Post também disponível em): Português (Portuguese (Brazil))

 Jennifer Silva – From Cenarium Magazine

-MANAUS – The merger of the Brazilian Institute of the Environment and Renewable Natural Resources (Ibama) with the Chico Mendes Institute for Biodiversity Conservation (ICMBio) returned as an agenda of the Federal Public Ministry (MPF).
+MANAUS – The merger of Brazilian’s Institute Environment and Renewable Natural Resources (Ibama) with the Chico Mendes Institute for Biodiversity Conservation (ICMBio) returned as an agenda of the Federal Public Ministry (MPF).
 The organ held last Monday, 1st, another public hearing to discuss the integration of municipalities.

-For experts, the merger, in addition to making clear the desire of the federal government to reduce spending, also demonstrates the clear will to harm the continuity of the institutions’ environmental actions and policies.
+For experts, the merger, besides making a clear will of the federal government to reduce spending, also demonstrates clear will to harm the continuity of the institutions’ environmental actions and policies.

-The general secretary of the National Council of Extractive Societies (CNS), Dione Torquato, said that the Council is completely against the integration of local authorities.
+The general secretary of the National Council of Extractive Societies (CNS), Dione Torquato, said that Council is completely against the integration of local authorities.
 “We at CNS are radically opposed to the merger.
-It means a setback for decades in the environmental agenda in Brazil.
+It means a setback of decades in Brazil’s environmental agenda.
 The merger attacks the law and weakens Ibama and ICMBio”, he said.

 Dione also claimed that the merger “harms the management of conservation units for sustainable development, which moves towards management that values community participation, participatory and shared management, differentiated, to establish and define public policies for the State to improve the lives and strengthen the democratic relationship between government managers and community organizations”.

 For the ex-president of Ibama, Henrique Pereira, the merger will be completely harmful to the environmental policies carried out.
 “We need a more decentralized work, each one carrying out its functions.
 This disarticulation demonstrates that there is a clear desire to dissolve organizations, replacing them with a less specialized organization.
 These municipalities need space, time, and resources to carry out their work as protectors of the environment”, he said.